 We cannot accept applications from the following:

-- organisations that do not directly assist homeless young people (16–25-year-olds) to move on to their own accommodation
+- organisations that do not directly provide accommodation to homeless young people

 - individuals